One New COVID-19 Case in Manitoba | ChrisD.ca

-WINNIPEG — One new probable case of COVID-19 (coronavirus) were reported in Manitoba on Wednesday, bringing the provincial total to 315.
-The newest case is a Winnipeg man in his 30s.
+WINNIPEG — One new probable case of COVID-19 (coronavirus) was reported in Manitoba on Thursday, bringing the provincial total to 316.
+The newest case is a man in his 40s from the Southern Health region.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.